 If you need to cancel or reschedule your visit, please call the Office of Admissions at 252-629-5472 so that we can make the appropriate changes to your visit.

 Bring questions!
 We want you to ask lots of questions while you are on campus.
 You’ll be talking with people who know the answers.
 Also, preparing questions beforehand will help you remember the important things you want to ask.

 Student resumes or letters of recommendation are not necessary.
 However, if you have applied for admission and would like to bring your most recent transcript, we can accept it if it is a sealed, official copy.

 Remember our tour is a walking tour, so wear comfortable shoes.
 Attire is casual, but please dress appropriately for the weather as you will be outside for a good portion of the tour.
 During the summer months, you may find a hat, sunglasses, and sunscreen to be particularly useful.
 While North Carolina winters can be mild, please be sure to dress warmly during the colder months.
 Also, remember to bring an umbrella or other rain attire if precipitation is in the forecast.

 What if bad weather is in the forecast?

 We give tours, rain or shine, unless the College is forced to close because of dangerous weather conditions.
 If this happens, all tours and appointments for the day are canceled.
 We will be happy to work with you to reschedule your visit.

-- What type of event should I attend: an Open House or an Academic Day?
+What type of event should I attend: an Open House or an Experience Day?